stormchaserroleplaying/stormchaserRPG/Talents/Bard/Performances/index.md

 #### **Cost:** 25 Character Points<br>**Prerequisite:** Suggestion<br>**Actions:** 1
 You can use your performance to foster a sense of growing dread in his enemies, causing them to take become [Shaken](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Shaken/).
 To be affected, an enemy must be within 30 feet and able to see and hear your performance.
 The effect persists for as long as the enemy is within 30 feet and you continue the performance.
 The performance cannot cause a creature to become frightened or panicked, even if the targets are already [Shaken](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Shaken/) from another effect.
 Dirge of doom is a mind-affecting fear effect that relies on audible and visual components.

+## Fascinate
+*You use your performance to cause one or more creatures to become fascinated with you.*

+Each creature to be fascinated must be within 90 feet, able to see and hear you, and capable of paying attention to you.
+You bard must also be able to see the creatures affected.
+The distraction of a nearby combat or other dangers prevents the ability from working.
+You can target a number of creature's equal to your Charisma modifier with this ability.

+Make a [Performance](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Performance/) check vs the Wisdom defence of each creatrue targetted.
+On a miss, you cannot attempt to fascinate that creature again for 24 hours.
+On a hit, the creature sits quietly and observes the performance for as long as you continue to maintain it.
+While fascinated, a target has –1d penalty on skill checks, such as Perception checks.

+Any potential threat to the target allows the target to make a Wisdom defence check against the effect.
+Any obvious threat, such as someone drawing a weapon, casting a spell, or aiming a weapon at the target, automatically breaks the effect.
+Fascinate is a mind-affecting charm and relies on audible and visual components in order to function.

 ## Frightening Tune